nickpinheiro/azure-saas-sdk/README.md

 ## Setup and Configuration
 1. Run the 'Deploy to Azure' button above
-2. Once the deployment is complete, create a 'App Registration' for the Orchestration API App in Azure Active Directory
+2. Once the deployment is complete, create an 'App Registration' for the Orchestration API App in Azure Active Directory
 3. Provide the App Registration created in Step 2 with 'Contributer' level Access control (IAM) permissions to your Azure Subscription
 4. Add the following 'Application Settings' values relative to your Subscription in the Orchestration API App app service ([SaaS Provider]-[Environment]-provider-api)
 - ida:Subscription